Frieder21/flask-website-test/static/articles/npnp.md

 1. you need to install [ntfy](https://ntfy.sh)
 2. open the application
 3. go to "+" and use the topic name: "[Netz-Politik-News-Push](https://ntfy.sh/Netz-Politik-News-Push)".

+## Where can I find the source code?